Clark1216/Raspberrypi-tensorflow-opencv_docker/README.md

 ```

 ---
-## Unsolved issue log for reference of developers
+## Issue log for reference of developers
 1. Log-2022-02-22:

 In the new OS Debian 11 "Bullseye" released by Jan 2022, PiRGBArray and Picamera has import error in regardless of original docker or our own complied docker, shown as below: